crosscom/AWS-Immersion-Day/Lab2/README.md

 * After completion of above, delete the first infra stack.

 ## What next?
-I recommend you to read below blog.
+I highly encourage you to walk through below blog post contents.
 You already have done the most of parts of setup process guided in the blog.
-You can easily build your own functional 4G EPC Core on EKS environment within 45 min. :) https://aws.amazon.com/blogs/opensource/open-source-mobile-core-network-implementation-on-amazon-elastic-kubernetes-service/
+You can easily build your own functional 4G EPC Core on EKS environment within 45 min after following steps similar to this course. https://aws.amazon.com/blogs/opensource/open-source-mobile-core-network-implementation-on-amazon-elastic-kubernetes-service/